Change

 • Status of deliberations regarding business portfolio

-• Future outlook for the defense business
+• Growth strategy and future outlook for the Nuclear energy business

 • Prospects for monetization of fuel ammonia value chain business